HPCguy/TaxTorcher/README.md

  - Handles different sources of retirement income (e.g., pensions, social security, retirement accounts).
  - Calculates the tax impact of these income sources.
  - Suggests portfolio allocation for retirement.
+ - sole-proprietor, wage earner, and retirement income supported.
+(NOT SEEN by Copilot, but it is in there).

 My Summary
 ==========